ruodingt/lmark/README.md

 `Backbone + Bottleneck Layer (512) + ArcMarginHead + CE-Loss/Focal-Loss`.
 2. All of them stressed the importance of `post-processing`, which could bring a lot of performance gain.
 3. They all demonstrated that global feature is good enough without attention to local features
-4. They all used ensembling method to boost performance but it is also worth to notice that it is not a significant boost considering the amount of computing power involved
+4. They all used ensembling method to boost performance but it also worth noticing that it is not a significant boost considering the amount of computing power involved
 5. Among the top3 places solutions, all of them used ArcMargin to build the loss function.
 It was originally used in face recognition.